How to Start a Spices/Masala Business in India?

 3. Organic Spices

-This change in the health consciousness among consumers has led to increasing demand for organic products, including spices.
+This change in the health consciousness among consumers has led to an increasing demand for organic products, including spices.
 Organic turmeric, cinnamon, and black pepper are especially in great demand because of their purity and health benefits.

 This is a very lucrative segment since organic spices usually attract a premium price because of their perceived quality.